teampurpledev/CyberSec/cryptology/encryption_report.md

 This report aims to outline the current minimum encryption standards and explain how contemporary security methodologies fortify our company against potential cyber threats.

 Organizations prioritizing confidentiality and data integrity refrain from storing sensitive data in plaintext.
-To ensure robust protection, cybersecurity professionals employ encryption techniques with extended key lengths (e.g., 2048 bits), leverage secure hashing algorithms for data integrity validation (e.g., SHA-256), and implement advanced encryption standards (e.g., AES-256).
+To ensure robust protection, cybersecurity professionals employ encryption techniques with extended key lengths (e.g., 2048 bits), leverage secure hashing algorithms for data integrity validation (e.g., SHA-256), and implement advanced encryption standards (e.g., RSA, AES-256).
+Finally, we will conclude with a maturing technology that can solve one of the issues all models currently face, the exchanging of keys.

 ## Understanding Encryption Methods